Hamburg, Germany, last updated 01 February 2021:

-The situation surrounding the global COVID-19 outbreak continues to be extremely dynamic and is evolving daily.
-Many national governments are taking steps to try and reduce the rate of the spread through various measures, including travel restrictions, reduction of public gatherings and school closures.
+The COVID-19 pandemic continues to put a significant strain on the global healthcare systems and society as a whole.
+Many governments have responded with steps to try and reduce the rate of the spread through various measures, including travel restrictions, reduction of public gatherings and school closures.

 At Evotec, we are actively managing our operations to maintain business continuity while taking measures to protect the health and wellbeing of our employees, their families and the local communities in which they live and work.
-We have taken a number of steps to ensure the continued health and safety of our colleagues during this challenging time.
+We have taken a number of steps to ensure the continued health and safety of our colleagues and prepare our business during this challenging time.
 For example:

-- Where stipulated by local authorities, we have deployed a remote-work model and where possible, individuals do their jobs from home
+- Where stipulated by local authorities, we have deployed a remote-work model and where possible, our employees work at least partly from home

 - We have surveyed our supply chain and are actively managing supplies to maintain business continuity

 - We have locally tailored business continuity plans in place to anticipate and react appropriately, as the situation evolves territory-by-territory

 - We can confirm that at present Evotec continues to operate in all of our locations globally

 Furthermore, we are involved in a number of activities in the global fight against COVID-19, which include: